leonardogonfiantini/ankuoo_web_app/README.md

 Remember to change the ip in script.py, in my case i setted the plug with 192.168.1.85, but you can change it.

 ----

+## In version 3.0
+- Better code, not yandere
+- Delete all bootsrap, i prefer work with css
+- A better layout  with a navbar
+- Maybe an admin panel to check in a more specific way the behaviour of plug
+- I will include Mongodb Atlas
+- Possibly i will use react, so i can recreate it with react native